TheAncientOwl/feather-showcase/README.md

 ## 📜 License

-This project is licensed under the **FeatherCore License**.
+This project is licensed under the **MIT License**.
 See [LICENSE](https://github.com/TheAncientOwl/feather-showcase/blob/main/LICENSE) for details.

 ## 🔗 Related Projects